BRReed/skillwizard/README.md

 2. Modules should be limited to 15 question-answer pairs.
-In my opinion 10 is the sweet spot so if you have 18 question-answer pairs you would like to contribute please consider contributing 2 modules, one for basics and advanced, or a one of of two if it is not possible to break it up in basic and advanced questions.
+In my opinion 10 is the sweet spot so if you have 18 question-answer pairs you would like to contribute please consider contributing 2 modules, one for basics and advanced, or a one of two if it is not possible to break it up in basic and advanced questions.
+If you feel your module deserves an exemption please contact me directly with your case.

 3. The name of the file should help to easily identify the contents.
 `vi_movement_commands.csv` is going to be accepted while `vi_commands.csv` would